apteanuj/anuj.github.io/ph447f20/ph465s20index.md

 You are expected to attend and fully participate in every class, both for your own learning and out of respect for your classmates.
 During class, we will have concept questions, tutorials, and other activities that are graded for participation (not correctness).

-Each day, one student will be begin class by summarizing and briefly teaching the assigned reading (which all students are assumed to have read in detail).
-These summaries should last approximately five minutes, and they should be active teaching that encourages dialogue among the class, perhaps with questions or examples.
-They should never exceed ten to fifteen minutes - you are responsible for controlling the timing of the class during the presentation.
-You will receive a grade each full ‘cycle’ of students; half of the grade will be based on your presentation while the other half will be awarded for good-faith, well-prepared engagement when not leading the class.
-Your presentation day will be graded on a 1-5 scale on both “Presentation” (how effectively did you communicate the material?) and “Preparation” (how well prepared were you?).

-At the end of the semester, you will choose a longer "special topic" to study and teach in more detail.
-Details will be provided in class.

 There will be a brief reading survey due prior to each class which will also contribute a small amount to this category.
 I reserve the right to give unannounced in-class quizzes; it is *highly* unlikely that this will happen if the class is mostly keeping up with the reading and homework, but if significant non-participation occurs I will begin giving them without warning (I have never had to do this so far in my teaching career -- let's keep it that way!).
 There may also be other in-class activities that contribute to this category, depending on the difficulties and interests we encounter along the way.

 ### Exams

-There will be two in-class midterm exams and a final exam.
-All exams are cumulative, although midterms will primarily focus on the material introduced since the last midterm.
-No calculators or other electronics devices are allowed during exams.
+There will be one midterm exam and a final exam.
+All exams are cumulative.
 Details about exam format will be given in class.

 All exams are cumulative of everthing covered so far in the course, as well as mathematics through calculus and the introductory physics sequence.
 Physics is inherently cumulative, always.